 - (a) Students are responsible for being well-informed as regards the General Rules and Faculty Rules, and for complying with the said rules. - (b) A registered or prospective student is not exempted from the General and Faculty Rules merely on the basis of having been misinformed as regards the content of such rules.
-The Registrar may, however, grant exemption on the strength of a written justification. - (c) Upon registering, a student undertakes to abide by the General and Faculty Rules, as amended from time to time58. - (d) All agreements between a student and the UFS as regards admission and/or registration and/or campus accommodation are deemed to have been entered into in Bloemfontein, irrespective of where any of the parties actually signed the agreement. - (e) All appeals pertaining to the implementation of the General Rules are considered by the relevant Faculty Readmission Appeals Committee, and the decision of this committee will be final.
-Only Faculty Readmission Appeals Committees can decide to refer particular appeals regarding uncertainties and grey areas to the University Appeals Committee, for a final decision. - (f) The decision of the Registrar with regard to the interpretation of the General Rules is final.
+The Registrar may, however, grant exemption on the strength of a written justification. - (c) Upon registering, a student undertakes to abide by the General and Faculty Rules, as amended from time to time. - (d) All agreements between a student and the UFS as regards admission and/or registration and/or campus accommodation are deemed to have been entered into in Bloemfontein, irrespective of where any of the parties actually signed the agreement. - (e) Appeals by students against decisions of the FEB to refuse readmission will be considered by the FRAC.
+A student may submit a request for a review to the URRT in the following instances: - (i) where there was a material procedural irregularity; or - (ii) where the FRAC did not have, or failed to consider, material new evidence in support of the appeal. - (f) The decision of the Registrar with regard to the interpretation of the General Rules is final.